-The temple was built in 1585 by Lord Maeda Toshiie and moved to current location by his son.
+The temple was built in 1585 by Lord Maeda Toshiie and moved to the current location by his son.
 Besides being a praying location for the Kaga Family (founded by Maeda Toshiie), the temple also served as a military outpost.
 Due to this reason, there are quite a few hidden trap doors and mechanisms built to confuse intruders.

-I recommend making a reservation beforehand because it’s a guided tour and they only accept certain number of visitors per tour.
+I recommend making a reservation beforehand because it’s a guided tour and they only accept a certain number of visitors per tour.

 To be completely honest, the temple was a strange experience for us.
-When you arrive, there is no reception area or a place to purchase ticket.
+When you arrive, there is no reception area or a place to purchase a ticket.
 You walk towards the temple from the main entrance and make a left at the end to find a small white intercom.
 You let them know you’re there for your appointed time and they’ll ask you to wait if you’re early.

 At your appointed time, you’ll remove your shoes and enter the temple.
 They’ll collect the admission fee from you at the time (cash only).
-If you have young children, you will need to bring their passports to prove they are elementary school age to qualify for children’s price.
+If you have young children, you will need to bring their passports to prove they are elementary school age to qualify for children’s prices.
 They asked me 3 times (during the phone reservation, on the intercom, and when purchasing the ticket) about the children’s passport which I thought was strange.